jason89521/daxus/docs/accessor.md

 });
 ```

-To define an accessor, you need to provide two pieces of information to your model.
+To define an accessor, you need to provide three pieces of information to your model.
+The `name` property is the name of its creator.
 The `fetchData` function specifies how to fetch the remote data, while the `syncState` function determines how to sync the fetched data to the state of the model.

 Moreover, you can specify `onSuccess` and `onError` to perform some side effect when fetching success or fail.

-`defineNormalAccessor` returns an accessor creator that you can use to create an accessor.
+`defineAccessor` returns an accessor creator that you can use to create an accessor.
 We encourage you to name the creator based on its purpose.
 In the example above, the accessor fetches post based on the given ID, so it is named `getPostById`.

 > There is another method called `defineInfiniteAccessor` that is useful when implementing infinite scrolling.
-For more information, please refer to its [API documentation](./api/README.md#createmodel).

 ### `useAccessor`